BDC Hamburger Icon

 The Society of Human Resource Management (SHRM) estimates every new hire will cost a company $4,700.
 However, most employers estimate that completing the onboarding process costs them three to four times the position’s salary.

-Given the costs of replacing new hires who don’t work out, the upfront investment to properly train and familiarize new employees with their job responsibilities and performance requirements during the onboarding process is money well spent.
+Given these costs, the upfront investment to properly train new employees during the onboarding process is money well spent.

 4. Set reasonable expectations and check in periodically.